mrled/keymap.click/docs/devnotes.md

 Some components do both, when they could just use one or the other.
 It works now, but could be cleaner.

+I think the nicest version of this would have each component stating in its doc string whether I intend for it to be useful outside of my app context with `useKeymapUistate` or not.

 ### Use query string for setting debug level

 Makes things simpler, allows me to load debug info on initial page load